 Reinstatement of Financial Aid

-If financial aid is lost because satisfactory progress has not been achieved, the student can repair his or her record by:
+If financial aid is lost because satisfactory progress has not been achieved, some ways that the student can repair his or her record over time include:

 - Raising the cumulative GPA to the required level

 - Raising the completion rate to the required level by earning passing grades in all attempted courses

 - Successfully appealing and improving academic performance while on Financial Aid Probation or adhering to the requirements of the assigned academic plan.

 Although satisfactory progress is monitored once per year at the conclusion of the spring semester, eligibility may be restored at any time throughout the year.
 If a student’s GPA or completion rate changes due to grade changes, repeated courses, or courses transferred in from other schools, the student should notify the Financial Aid Office.